ElifEmanet/dental_imaging/README.md

 dental images, which are mainly normal.
 For this, one can use either the Autoencoder (AE) or the Variational Autoencoder (VAE).
 Also, one can decide among three methods:
-1. using the average mean squared error of the training images on the trained model as the threshold.
+1. the modified z-score of mean squared error of the test images on the trained model compared with a threshold.
-2. the modified z-score of mean squared error of the test images on the trained model compared with a threshold.
+2. using the average mean squared error of the training images on the trained model as the threshold.
 3. fitting a multivariate Gaussian distribution to the latent representations of the training images on the trained model and computing probability density function of each test image and comparing this value with a threshold.

 In order to use one of these three methods, uncomment the corresponding line and comment the other two methods' lines.
 One can find the corresponding lines on l.
-201-210 in src/models/opg_module_ae.py and on l.
-216-225 in in src/models/opg_module_ae.py.
+194-201 in src/models/opg_module_ae.py and on l.
+214-221 in in src/models/opg_module_ae.py.

 To run this code, you should do:
 1. Copy the files